Glen Cove High closes gym due to mercury vapor

 The state Department of Health said that high levels of mercury vapor can cause memory loss, headaches and sleeplessness among other symptoms.
 The toxic element can also affect nervous system development, making it especially dangerous to children.

+When reached by email, Doeschner said that the district had no previous indications or documentation of mercury poisoning in its students.
+She noted that all other polyurethane floors in Clen Cove City schools had been tested and cleared of the substance.

-In the announcement, Doeschner said that the high school auxiliary gym was quickly closed to all students and staff after receiving the test results.
+The superintendent said in the announcement that the high school auxiliary gym was quickly closed to all students and staff after receiving the test results.
 All summer programs using the space have been moved outside.

 In the short term, she said the district is working to install engineering controls in the gym, such as additional barriers and enhanced ventilation systems.